Science-Mentorship-Institute/eemp_embedded_sys/Lab_Setup.md

 - To open it as a Wokwi simulator, select "Wokwi Diagram Editor".
 - The Wokwi simulator requires the Wokwi license — see the VSCode Wokwi section for more information.

-## Running the Unit Tests
+## Optional: Running the Unit Tests
-- Note: the unit tests are there to help you answer the quiz questions.
-They don't need to pass in order for the assignment to be graded as complete.
+- **Note**: The unit tests exists to help you answer the quiz questions.
+They don't need to pass in order for the assignment to be graded as complete since lab completion depends on the quiz.
 - This requires the Wokwi CLI to be set up.
 For more information, see the VSCode Wokwi section.

 9. In the Codespace's VSCode terminal: